pydio/pydio-doc-admin-guide/2_getting_started/2_1_managing_storages.md

-## Managing storage with Pydio Cells

-Storage in Pydio cells has changed, the workflow is not the same as the previous versions we will see in details how you can manage your storage with Cells.
+Storage management in **Pydio Cells** has completely changed comparing to previous versions.
+In this chapter, we will present the workflow used in details and explain how you can manage your storage.

 ## Storage

-In Pydio Cells storage has completely changed.
-In comparison, with Pydio 8, you had to mount the storage to your server to store data and then create a workspace using the path to that storage.
+For the record, in Pydio 8, to store data, you had to mount the storage to your server, and then create a workspace using the path to that storage.

-Now with Pydio Cells the workflow has changed.
-You create a datasource that will be used to store the data and then you can create your workspaces etc...
+Now, with Pydio Cells, you create a datasource that can be seen as a driver to access your data.
+When you define a new workspace, you then choose among the specified data source which one to use.

+A deeper dive in the datasource / workspace concepts is done in the next chapter.
+Here, we will introduce the minimum information necessary for you to start using Cells with a minimum of effort.

 ### Datasources